babaganosch/nes_emulator/README.md

 [NesTestRoms](https://github.com/christopherpow/nes-test-roms) - A collection of test roms used for functionality validation.

 ## Troubleshooting

+__MacOS__
+The downloaded binaries for GENie and Ninja are probably compiled for Apple Silicon.
+If you're compiling on intel based mac, you probably need to download or compile tools manually.

 __Windows__
 I've only tested the emulator briefly on windows, but it seems to work fine if compiled with gcc.